Mercerenies/latitude/docs/spec/ii_standard_library/global.md

 (usually, but not necessarily the constructed module) is placed in `&loaded` for later access and returned.

-If multiple candidate modules have the name `name`, a `ModuleError` will be raised.
-In this case, use the full `fromPackage ...` form.
+Note that `resolveImport` and, by extension, this method will always import the *first* matched module.
+It is possible for there to be multiple modules from distinct packages with the same name.
+If there is concern for this possibility, the full `fromPackage ...` form of the `use` expression can be used to specify a package.

 ### `global fromPackage (pkg) use (name).`